 - The person you care for may no longer realise that they need to wash or change their clothes.
 They may have memory loss and not realise that they have not washed for some time.
 They may have lost the ability to 'initiate' washing or dressing (unable to start to do something unprompted or unaided).
 They may have very strong beliefs that they are continuing to keep clean as they always have done. - It's really important to bear these thoughts in mind when you start to help a person who has dementia and needs help with their personal care.
-It may explain why your efforts may sometimes be met with resistance, alarm or disbelief! - A closed question such as 'Would you like me to help you have a wash/bath?' may be met with a rather final 'No thank you'.
-You could try a gentle reminder or prompt, or devise an occasion or outing which would encourage the person to want to be doubly sure about personal hygiene. - Finding an approach that works can be trial and error.
+It may explain why your efforts may sometimes be met with resistance, alarm or disbelief. - A closed question such as 'Would you like me to help you have a wash/bath?' may be met with a rather final 'No, thank you'.
+You could try a gentle reminder or prompt, or devise an occasion or outing which would encourage the person to want to be doubly sure about personal hygiene.

+- Finding an approach that works can be trial and error.
 Some carers find chatting about a pleasant event whilst getting a bath ready works well. - Using familiar language for an activity can also help things along.
-Families often have esoteric language associated with the bathroom and these words can act as cues as to what to do. - Arranging the setting for personal care is another consideration.
+Families often have their own language or words associated with the bathroom and these words can act as cues as to what to do. - Arranging the setting for personal care is another consideration.
 A person may want to make sure that they feel private.
-And that it is warm enough to start getting undressed.
+You might also make sure that it is warm enough to start getting undressed. - Be sure to meet the person's needs.
+For instance, does the person you are helping prefer a bath or shower, in the morning or evening.